Star Wars Jedi: Fallen Order: Narrative

 The ship Stinger Mantis was designed by Star Wars artist Doug Chiang.
 Its captain Greez Dritus belongs to a new alien species made for Fallen Order.
 According to Asmussen, the character was inspired by "John C. Reilly and Mr. Furley from Three's Company".
 BD-1 took two years to design.
 Throughout the game, Cal gradually bonded with BD-1, a relationship which Asmussen compared to that of Charlie Brown and his animal companions Snoopy and Woodstock.
-The droid was initially codenamed "bird dog", as its design was reminiscent to that of a bird, while having the personality of a dog.
+The droid was initially codenamed "bird dog", as its design was reminiscent of a bird, while having the personality of a dog.
 As a companion robot, Respawn designed it to be very "personable", and described it as Cal's best friend.
-The team initially design a bolster for BD-1 so he could fly around, but later settled for a bipedal design because the team wanted him to be an exploration droid.
+The team initially designed a bolster for BD-1 so he could fly around, but later settled for a bipedal design because they wanted him to be an exploration droid.
 It has a pair of big eyes, which allow him to scan different objects and project a map hologram.
 The team initially brainstormed about giving the droid lines of dialogue, though ultimately decided to work with Ben Burtt to create its beeping sounds.
 Cal was initially envisioned as a "tinkerer" who would create BD-1 from scraps, and BD-1 would serve as Cal's backpack.
-This idea was abandoned.
-Early design of the BD-1 is reminiscent to that of BB-8 from the sequel trilogy, though they had to change its design once they saw the trailer for The Force Awakens.
+This idea was later abandoned.
+BD-1's early design was reminiscent of BB-8 from the sequel trilogy, and the team decided to change it once they saw the trailer for The Force Awakens.
 Purge Troopers were created in conjunction with Marvel Comics.
 While they were first seen in the abovementioned Dark Lord of the Sith comic book series, Fallen Order would mark their first appearance as enemy combatants.